Hercules and Cacus: Subject

 Here, Hercules, who killed the fire-belching monster Cacus during his tenth labor for stealing cattle, is the symbol of physical strength, which juxtaposed nicely with David as a symbol of spiritual strength, both symbols desired by the Medici.
 This marble group shows the basic theme of the victor (the Medici) and the vanquished (the republicans).
 The pause suggests the leniency of the Medici to those who would concede to their rule, and served as a warning to those who would not, as this pause can be indefinite or simply temporary.

-Restoration

-The statue was restored between February 1994 and April 1994.
-It was then discovered that the club in the hand of Hercules was not the original club, but was made of aluminum instead of the original bronze.